petitalb/documentation/Federated-Recommender-Service.md

 ###  Get Registered Partners
  `/getRegisteredPartners` (GET)
-Produces the list of partners registered in the System
+Produces the list of partners registered in the System and some rudimentary statistics about the partners

 ###  Recommend